 target="_blank" attribute, which is what encourages web browsers to open links in a new tab or window, depending on the user’s settings.The full link will look like this:

 When linking to your own pages, you’re telling search engines what your pages are about, and you’re reinforcing the relationship between your pages and their hierarchy.
 If some pages aren’t linked to from your own store, neither your customers or search engines will be able to find them.
 In most cases, that’s not what you want.

-When you start to see links to your pages from other websites, you can in turn see what their anchor text says about your store.
+When you start to see links to your pages from other websites, you can see what their anchor text says about your store.